All Episodes

 Is that a problem?

-Yeah, it's that's gonna be an issue.
+Yeah, that's going to be an issue.

-We'll continue uh on the other side, and we'll get to your calls coming up straight ahead as well as we continue.
+We'll continue on the other side, and we'll get to your calls coming up straight ahead as well as we continue.

 Continuing to build the foundation for conservative victory.